djtoler2/Bio/sports-analogy.md

 ### Engineering Team = League Office (Sets & alters rules of the game)

-As the engineering team, we function like the NBA League Office.
+As an engineer or an engineering team working with Kubernetes, we function similar to the NBA League Office.
 We essentially set the rules for our Kubernetes system to abide by.
-Using yaml files and shell scripts, we can define where our workloads will run and how users will interact with our Pods.
+Using yaml files and shell scripts, we can define where our workloads, where they'll run and how users will interact with our Pods.

-The NBA League Office defines how games are played (in-game rules, penalties, etc)and where teams will play (local broadcast, ESPN, TNT, geographic locations, etc…) using a rule book and having contracts with media outlets, franchises, and player organizations.
+In a similar way, the NBA League Office defines how games are played (in-game rules, penalties, etc)and where teams will play (local broadcast, ESPN, TNT, geographic locations, etc…) using a rule book and having contracts with media outlets, franchises, and player organizations.

-### YAML files = Referee (Communicates the game/system rules to game participants/system components)

 ### Control Plane = Front Office (Makes decisions to align the [cluster/franchises] current [state/business objective] with the [engineering team/league offices] desired state/business objective)